aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 5.4.3.
 Struck Beater

-A non-immune beater is a struck beater, rather than knocked out, from the time they are hit by an opponent’s live dodgeball until that dodgeball becomes dead.
+A non-immune beater is a struck beater, rather than knocked out, from the time they are hit by an opponent's live dodgeball until that dodgeball becomes dead.
 A struck beater is subject to the following restrictions:

 A. A struck beater is unable to make a dodgeball live.

 B. A struck beater must immediately drop any dodgeball which they are holding.

 i.
-The player must not pass, toss, roll, or kick the dodgeball, unless completing a natural motion already begun (see: *5.6.2.
-Natural Motion Conditions*).
+The player must not pass, toss, roll, or kick the dodgeball, unless completing a natural motion already begun (see: *[5.6.2.
+Natural Motion Conditions](#562-natural-motion-conditions)*).

 ii.
 Failure to release the dodgeball is a struck beater violation.

 C. A struck beater must either attempt to catch the live dodgeball that struck them or immediately follow the knockout procedure after dropping any dodgeball formerly in their possession.

 i.
 A beater is allowed to propel a dodgeball farther into the air in the process of attempting a catch.

 ii.
-A struck beater is not eligible to be a helpless receiver. iii.
+A struck beater is not eligible to be a helpless receiver.

+iii.
 After the initial hit, any intentional attempt by the struck beater to change the direction of any dodgeball, in any manner, other than to attempt to catch the dodgeball that struck them is a struck beater violation.

-D. If a struck beater takes any actions other than those outlined in *5.4.3.A. through 5.4.3.C.*, they are subject to the same rules and penalties for those actions as a knocked out player.
+D. If a struck beater takes any actions other than those outlined in *[5.4.3.A. through 5.4.3.C.](#543-struck-beater)*, they are subject to the same rules and penalties for those actions as a knocked out player.

 E. If a struck beater catches the dodgeball before it otherwise becomes dead, that beater is no longer subject to the knockout effect.

 i.
 A struck beater still incurs the knockout effect from all live dodgeballs propelled by opponents which hit them while they are a struck beater unless they also catch those dodgeballs before they become dead.

 F. A struck beater who fails to catch the dodgeball before it becomes dead is knocked out and must immediately begin the knockout procedure.

 ⚑ *Blue Card*—Struck beater violation